kartik-venugopal/aural-player/README.md

 ### Update (Sep 19, 2020)

-Version 3.0 is in active development and is expected to come out later this year.
+Version 3.0 is in active development and may come out later this year or early next year.
 New features and enhancements include:

 * A new visualizer (e.g Spectrogram, circular).
 * Real-time playback (without transcoding) of non-native formats (eg. Vorbis, Opus, APE, etc).